qkzk/fm/development.md

   - [x] FIX: enter a dir from normal mode shouldn't set mode tree
   - [x] Use a generic trait for movements
   - [x] FIX: first line position for tree
+  - [x] FIX: searching for file very low don't scroll there
+  - [x] FIX: search can only find the first match
   - [ ] test everything
   - [ ] refactor
   - [x] document